sofiabelen/sofiabelen.github.io/content/projects/ankivim/index.md

 layout: project
 title: AnkiVim
 thumbnail: ankivim.gif
-preview: "Fork of existing project.
-Use vim or your favorite editor to write anki cards quickly in plain text or latex."
 description: "Fork of existing project.
 Use vim or your favorite editor to write anki cards quickly in plain text or latex."
 category: miscellaneous
 tags: